 Our products are very technical in nature, and we operate in a complex and competitive business environment.
-In general, only highly qualified and well-trained scientists have the necessary skills to develop, market and sell our products, and many of our manufacturing positions require very specialized knowledge and skills.
+In general, only highly qualified and well-trained scientists, technicians and other specialized individuals have the necessary skills to develop, market and sell our products, and many of our manufacturing positions require very specialized knowledge and skills.
 In addition, the global nature of our business also requires that we have sophisticated and experienced staff to comply with increasingly complex international laws and regulations.
 We face intense competition for these professionals from our competitors, customers, marketing partners and other companies throughout our industry.
 In particular, the job market in Northern California, where many of our employees are located, is very competitive.
 If we do not offer competitive compensation and benefits, we may fail to retain or attract a sufficient number of qualified personnel, which could impair our ability to properly run our business.
+Further, our ability to successfully execute organizational changes, including management transitions within our senior leadership team, are critical to our business success.
+If we are not able to fully integrate new executives, these changes could impact our ability to successfully execute our business strategy, which could adversely affect our business, results of operations and financial condition.